 Financing of Unfunded Actuarial Accrued Liabilities.
-Unfunded actuarial accrued liabilities (the portion of total liabilities not covered by present assets or expected future normal cost contributions) were amortized by level percent-of-payroll contributions over a period of 22 years.
-This UAAL payment does reflect payments expected to be made between the valuation date and the date contributions determined by this report are scheduled to begin.
+Unfunded actuarial accrued liabilities (the portion of total liabilities not covered by present assets or expected future normal cost contributions) were amortized by level percent-of-payroll contributions over a period of 30 years.
+This UAAL payment reflects payments expected to be made between the valuation date and the date contributions determined by this report are scheduled to begin.
+The UAAL contribution rate is adjusted to reflect that annual total payroll growth has been less than the assumption of 3.25% in the last several years.

 The funding value of assets used for funding purposes is derived as follows: prior year valuation assets are increased by contribution and expected investment income and reduced by refunds, benefit payments and expenses.
-To this amount is added 20% of the difference between expected and actual investment income for each of the previous five years, starting with June 30, 2012.
+To this amount is added 20% of the difference between expected and actual investment income for each of the previous five years, starting with the June 30, 2012 valuation.
 Prior to June 30, 2012, 25% of the difference between expected and actual investment income for each of the previous four years was added.